Find Affordable College Courses

 San Marcos, TX

-Texas State University ranked #10 on this year’s Best Value English Language & Literature Bachelor’s Degree Schools in Texas list.
-Texas State is a fairly large public school located in the small city of San Marcos.
+With a ranking of #10, Texas State University did quite well on this year’s best value schools for English language and literature students working on their bachelor’s degree.
+Texas State is a very large public school located in the small city of San Marcos.

-The average tuition and fees for an in-state undergraduate at Texas State are $11,135 a year.
+In-state tuition fees for undergraduate students at Texas State are $11,135 per year.

 Best Value English Language & Literature Colleges in the Southwest Region